kelcyw/darkestdungeon_teambuilder/README.md

 strong and/or weak against
 - the positions of the enemy team that the player's team can hit

-Some stretch goals (i.e. things I could add after the course or if I have the time) would be:
-- the ability to select any quirks (*"traits" that adjust stats or add new qualities to characters*) that the characters have
-- the ability to share team setups with other people
-- the ability to add custom/modded characters

 ## Why is this project of interest to you?
 Who will use it?